MindeKing/TipsModAutoLang/README.md

 * `__tip_folder_name` [any valid string]\
 <sup>(doesn't change anything unless `advanced_mode` is `2`)</sup>\
 This is the name of the folder in which the entry file(s) will go.\
-I don't believe the "Tips" mod will not recognize this folder if it is called anything other than "tips".\
+I don't believe the "Tips" mod will recognize this folder if it is called anything other than "tips".\
 I do not know why I made this a setting you can change.

 * `__lang_folder_name` [any valid string]\
 <sup>(doesn't change anything unless `advanced_mode` is `2`)</sup>\
 This is the name of the folder in which the output file will go.\
-I don't believe the "Tips" mod will not recognize this folder if it is called anything other than "lang".\
+I don't believe the "Tips" mod will recognize this folder if it is called anything other than "lang".\
 I do not know why I made this a setting you can change.

 * `__tip_file_list` [path to existing .txt / blank]\